-Check In & security
+Check In & Security

-To my luck, despite the seat map on BA.com displaying all bulkhead seats as occupied, 61J had actually opened up and the agent was happy to assign it to me.
+To my luck, despite the seat map on BA.com displaying all bulkhead seats as occupied, 61J was available.
+The agent was happy to assign it to me.
 I then casually hinted about an upgrade to business class.
-The agent laughed and said those rarely happened, but they were having a special and it would only cost $900 to upgrade from World Traveler Plus to Club World; I smiled and declined the offer and worked my way towards security.
+The agent laughed and said those rarely happened, but they were having a special and it would only cost $900 to upgrade from World Traveler Plus to Club World.
+I smiled and declined the offer and worked my way towards security.

 One TSA agent had a microphone and in a Kentucky Derby Horse Racing announcer fashion, he directed people on what they could and could not bring through security, how to undress properly and more.
 I will honestly say it was my most enjoyable wait at security.
-When he was done with his rant, people in line actually applauded him and one woman recorded part of his speech because it was so humorous.
+When he was done with his rant, people in line actually applauded him.
+One woman recorded part of his speech because it was so humorous.
 I was glad to see that some TSA agents still have personalities!

 My status on AA is not nearly as high as it has been in the past and British Airways A380 Premium Economy passengers do not have access to the OneWorld lounge in TBIT.
-So instead, I headed over to the Skyteam Korean Airlines Lounge.
+So instead, I headed over to the SkyTeam Korean Airlines Lounge.
 I had been to this lounge before, so I will not review it in detail.
 Thankfully this lounge is accessible via priority pass (which I have thanks to my American Express Platinum).
 I will report that it appeared as though work was being done on it, so maybe we can expect an upgrade in the near future!

 I left the lounge about 45 minutes before my flight departure time, which allowed me to have a look at the newly remodeled TBIT.
 As I walked towards my gate, I was extremely impressed by the new shops and felt like for the first time ever LAX was finally on par with some other big International airports!
 The remodel was well worth the wait.